JudgeGregg/sphinxwiki/content/pages/SuccessStories.rst

 `ZONT Online <https://zont-online.ru/>`_
 ========================================

 ZONT Online is an online platform for monitoring and control of internet-connected smart devices.
-We use Twisted from the f.html days in 2011 to power our fully-asynchronous python backend.
+We use Twisted from the first days in 2011 to power our fully-asynchronous python backend.

 Twisted powers a wide range of our server-side tasks: user-facing and API web servers, websockets, queue workers, custom TCP/IP servers, email and push sending, 3rd-party API integrations and so on.